mattbratos/portfolio/README.md

+## TL;DR

+Starting my journey into web development, projects 1-20 were foundational, focusing on basic coding skills and understanding web technologies.
+As my journey progressed, projects 20-25 mark the evolution of my expertise, showcasing more complex and sophisticated applications.
+These projects are a testament to my growth as a developer, highlighting my ability to tackle challenging problems and implement advanced web development techniques.

 # 🚀 Matt Bratos' Awesome Portfolio 🌟

 Hey there! 👋 Welcome to my super-cool project portfolio, where code meets creativity!
 Let's dive into the exciting world of my projects and discover the fun skills I've picked up along the way. 🌈